The VHIC is issued only to Veterans who are enrolled in the VA health care system.

 The VHIC is for identification and check-in at VA appointments.
 It cannot be used as a credit card or an insurance card, and it does not authorize or pay for care at non-VA facilities.

-If you are not currently enrolled with the VA for your health care, we encourage you to apply for enrollment online at www.va.gov/healthbenefits/enroll or by calling 1-877-222-VETS (8387).
+To receive a VHIC, you must be enrolled.
+If you are not enrolled, you may apply for enrollment online at www.va.gov/healthbenefits/enroll or by calling 1-877-222-VETS (8387).
 You may also apply for enrollment in person at your local VA medical facility.
-Once your enrollment is verified, your picture will be taken at your local VA medical center so that ,once production begins, a VHIC will be mailed to you.
+Once your enrollment is verified (you will receive a Veteran Health Benefits Handbook welcoming you to the VA), you may have your picture taken at your local VA medical center, so that a VHIC can be mailed to you.

 If your VHIC is lost or stolen, you should contact the VA Medical Facility where your picture was taken to request a new card be re-issued, or call us at 1-877-222-VETS (8387).
 Identifying information will be asked to ensure proper identification of the caller.

 The old VICs and VHICs are acceptable forms of primary identification.
 Note that two forms of ID are now required, which means that the Veteran must have at least one primary and one secondary form of identification in order to receive a VHIC.
 The chart below lists the additional forms of identification which are acceptable primary and secondary identification.

 |Primary Identification||Secondary Identification|

 |Present ONE form of Primary Identification||Present ONE form of Secondary Identification|

 |U.S. Passport or U.S. Passport Card (unexpired)||Original or certified Birth Certificate|